128technology/docs/docs/config_command_guide.md

 ## `configure authority`

-Authority configuration is the top-most level in the SSR configuration hierarchy.
+Authority configuration is the top-most level in the 128T router configuration hierarchy.

 ##### Subcommands